kayvank/mtl-tutorial/README.md

 - [nixpkg](https://github.com/NixOS/nixpkgs)

-cookiecutter template was used to create the project.
+[cookiecutter](https://cookiecutter.readthedocs.io/en/1.7.2/) template from [hls-nix-template](https://github.com/utdemir/hs-nix-template) was used to create the project.

 ## To run the project